2026-27 Course Catalog

 Precalculus Honors (Elective)

 This course expands upon the concepts learned in Algebra II Honors, with a focus on the skills and concepts most necessary for success in Calculus.
 Students become fluent in the language and behavior of functions, reviewing quadratic, polynomial, rational, exponential, and logarithmic functions through solving equations, analyzing graphs, and transforming those functions.
-A large component of the course focuses on trigonometry, including graphing functions, writing and solving equations, manipulating identities, and the interconnections of the unit circle.
+A large component of the course focuses on trigonometry, including graphing functions, writing and solving equations, and manipulating identities, and the interconnections of the unit circle.
 The Honors section encourages more creative, critical, and in-depth study of these topics and the theory that supports and connects them.
 The end of the course may involve units on conic sections, vectors, and polar coordinates.
 Placement in this course requires the support of the Department.

 Prerequisite: Algebra II and department approval